robertogogoni/github-star-graph-project/README_en.md

 # GitHub Star Graph

 This project provides a complete guide to transform your list of starred repositories into **interactive visualizations** and **actionable insights**.
-The idea is to start small—by extracting and classifying your favourite repositories—and gradually evolve towards a sophisticated solution that includes AI enrichment, similarity graphs, integration with trending repositories and automated updates.
+The idea is to start small—by extracting and classifying your favourite repositories—and gradually evolve towards a sophisticated solution that includes intelligent enrichment, similarity graphs, integration with trending repositories and automated updates.
 Everything is documented so you can follow the reasoning, choices and results along the way.

 ## Goals